Wohaizainuli/SGAFusion/README.md

 ![image](https://github.com/Wohaizainuli/SGAFusion/blob/main/images/Expert%20Structures.jpg)

 *Fig. 3: Expert Structures.
-Detailed implementations of DehazeNet and LowNet can be found in `model/deal/`, while the remaining experts are defined in `model/resnet.py`.`FMoEGate.py` and `Mltransformer.py`.*
+Detailed implementations of DehazeNet and LowNet can be found in `model/deal/`, while the remaining experts are defined in `model/resnet.py`.*

 ## 🔹 Dataset